Student Life and the Residential Experience

 - Woo: Merck, Paris-Borden, Perkins (2000s)*

 *Due to housing needs for other College programs during FWT, students in Fels, Merck, Noyes, Paris-Borden, Perkins, Sawtell, and Bingham will need to move completely out of their rooms in these houses and store their belongings in designated areas provided by the College.
-All students must move out and take all of their belongings during the summer break.
+All students must vacate over the summer break

-**Students must live on campus for at least one year before they are eligible to live in the Welling Townhouse or Longmeadow.
-Housing in Shingle Cottage is only available to students in their final year
+**Students must live on campus for at least one year before they are eligible to live in the Welling Townhouse, Paran Creek, or Longmeadow.

-Each house has two House Chairs, who are undergraduate students serving as community leaders to house residents.
+Each house has two House Chairs, undergraduate students serving as community leaders to house residents.
 They are knowledgeable about resources available on campus, serve as liaisons between campus services and your house, and run a weekly house meeting called Coffee Hour.
-Whether there’s a problem with noise or cleaning the kitchen, a discussion about campus issues, or a house dinner to coordinate, Coffee Hour is where it will be addressed.
-Your House Chairs will be here to greet you when you arrive and will be available throughout the term to help with any housing issues you might have.
+Whether there’s a problem with noise, or cleaning the kitchen, a discussion about campus issues, or a house dinner to coordinate, Coffee Hour is where it will be addressed.
+Your House Chairs will be here to greet you when you arrive and will be available throughout the term to help with any housing issues you might have

 Note: College furnishings cannot be removed from student rooms and storage space is limited, so you are strongly discouraged from bringing large furnishings (e.g. sofa, futon, etc.) with you to campus.

 You and your roommate(s) each will have the following furnishings for your room:

 - Twin-size bed (mattress, box spring, and frame)—note: you will need to bring your own bedding (extra-long sheets, pillow(s), blanket(s), mattress cover)